Guest post by OBN Member, DIY-er, Con Trelos

 This little pathway was the only way between the front and the backyard.

 It was a win-win for both of us.
-I saved all the Redgum posts (to be used at a later stage) and used the pailing to dress the storage room.
+I saved all the Redgum posts (to be used at a later stage of the physiotherapy project) and used the pailing to dress the storage room.
 Now it made it look like an old cabin in a forest.

 Step 2 Merbau decking